SAGEMAKER controls (41)

 - Compliance: hipaa: 164.312(a)(1), 164.312(a)(2)(i); nist_800_53_r5: AC-2, AC-6; owasp_nhi: NHI5, NHI6; soc2: CC6.1;

 SageMaker Studio domain assigns a single execution role to every user profile in the domain.
 Every data scientist and ML engineer in the domain operates with identical IAM permissions — there is no per-user or per-team scoping.
 A compromise of any user's Studio session grants the attacker the same blast radius as the broadest user in the domain (typically the role's full s3:* / sagemaker:* / iam:PassRole footprint).
-The shared-role model is the default Studio onboarding pattern and is almost always a leftover from early platform setup — deferred from iteration 3 because the aws_sagemaker_domain asset type was not yet projected.
+The shared-role model is the default Studio onboarding pattern and is almost always a leftover from early platform setup.

 Remediation: Create per-user-profile execution roles (or per-team roles) scoped to the buckets and services each user's workload requires.
 Update each UserProfile's ExecutionRole via UpdateUserProfile.
 Add a permissions boundary at the domain level that caps any per-user role's permissions to the domain's intended scope.